coolinmc6/CS-concepts/README.md

 <a name="top"></a>

-# Computer Science Concepts
+# Computer Science & Machine Learning Concepts

-This repo will aggregate my work in various computer science courses and explore a number of different computer science concepts.
+This repo will aggregate my work in various computer science and machine laerning courses and explore a number of different CS, ML, and AI concepts.

 ### Table of Contents